Sent Items Update

 If you already enabled the Sent Items Update service and the messages are not updated, follow the steps below.

-- Check with the recipient if the sender's emails are stamped with signatures at all, to rule out improper signature rules or connectors' configuration as a source of the problem.
+- Check with the recipient if the sender's emails are stamped with signatures at all, to rule out improper signature rules or connectors' configuration as the source of the problem.
 Also, check the service's status.

 - Log in to Outlook on the web (OWA) to access your Sent Items folder directly on the server.
 If you see that messages are updated in the Sent Items folder in OWA, this means the service is working properly and the problem lies in your email client.